Unleashing Efficiency: The Power of Process Improvement

 1. Plan

 In this stage, organizations identify the process to be improved and set specific objectives.
-They gather data, analyze the current state, and define the desired future state.
+They gather data, analyze the state, and define the desired future state.
 This involves understanding the process flow, identifying bottlenecks, and determining the root causes of problems or inefficiencies.

 2. Do